LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Upload OFX files to Zera Books platform

 Batch upload multiple files at once.
-The AI automatically processes OFX, PDF bank statements, and other financial documents.
+The AI processes OFX, PDF bank statements, and other financial documents.

 AI extracts and categorizes transactions automatically